eliasson/markuseliasson.se/content/article/going-with-hugo.md

 +++
-Categories = ["Hugo"]
+date = 2014-08-18T07:21:36Z
+title = "Going with hugo"
-Description = "Changing from handmade pages to Hugo" Tags = [] draft = false title = "Going with hugo" date = 2014-08-18T07:21:36Z
+description = "Changing from handmade pages to Hugo" Tags = [] draft = false
 +++

 After reading about [Hugo](http://hugo.spf13.com/) I decided to give it a go